Extreme Heat Adds to the Health Challenges of Unhoused People in California's Inland Empire

 The story was co-published with Black Voice News as part of the 2024 Ethnic Media Collaborative, Healing California.

-Throughout the summer record breaking heat has swathed Southern California.
+Throughout the summer, record breaking heat has gripped Southern California.
 In July, multiple excessive heat warnings were issued across Riverside and San Bernardino Counties.
 Temperatures in the Coachella Valley reached 124 degrees on July 4.
 This was the highest temperature reached since record keeping began in 1893.

 Outdoor workers and unhoused individuals are at risk of heat-related illness because they are often exposed to heat more than others.
 Unlike some outdoor workers who have access to water or a vehicle with air conditioning, unhoused people rarely have a break from the heat.

 Unhoused populations face a unique and potentially fatal set of consequences when it comes to extreme heat.
 A homeless individual’s needs are focused on securing basic survival conditions from a safe place to rest, access to food and clean water, and managing health conditions.
-When extreme weather is added to the mix, it affects each of these needs and adds another layer of difficulty for this population to navigate by placing their wellbeing at high risk.
+When extreme weather is added to the mix, it affects each of these needs and adds another layer of difficulty, placing their well-being at high risk.

 “I manage to just deal with it,” said Redbone, a 54-year-old individual who has lived on the streets for the past 13 years.
 Redbone asked to be identified by his nickname.
 “Adapt, survive and get ahead, because doing the same thing over and over again [is] not working.”

-Redbone explained that the most important thing as an unsheltered person dealing with weather is to know when to fight the wind and the sun.
+Redbone said that it is important for an unsheltered person to know when to fight the wind and the sun.

 “[Being under] a bridge is all day shade,” Redbone advised.
 “That’s the best thing you can do.”